COSC3020/theory-vs-practice-DanYan97/README.md

 - You measure the time with 10,000 elements and it takes 100 seconds!
 List 3 reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.
- 1. The operation may ignored the constants and lower-order terms, this could have large impact than expect.
+ 1. The way how the BST is implemented could be problematic when the input size gets larger.
+  For example, how nodes are created, managed and traversed.
  2. The hardware constraints.
 For example, if the tree with 10000 elements takes more memory than is available in RAM, it could slow down the operations.
- 3. The binary tree is unbalanced, leading to a linear growth of the time. (the worst-case)
+ 3. The binary tree is unbalanced, the structure becomes to a linked list.
+For example, if searching for a value near the bottom of that skewed tree, every single node need to be checked, this could increase the time linearly with the number of elements.

 “I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.